hamidosooli/XL_320Toolbox/README.md

 If you used XL-320 toolbox in your project, we would really appreciate if you could cite our work:

-## Citation

-If you found robotic eye to be useful, we would really appreciate if you could cite our work:

 - [1] Hamid Osooli, Mohsen Irani Rahaghi, S. Reza Ahmadzadeh, "Design and Evaluation of a Bioinspired Tendon-Driven 3D-Printed Robotic Eye with Active Vision Capabilities," In Proc.
 20th International Conference on Ubiquitous Robots (UR 2023), Honolulu, Hawaii, pp. xxx-xxx, Jun.
 25-28, 2023

 ```bibtex